Vishalkulkarni45/ragu/book/src/development/driver_abstraction.md

     **SXY Driver**: Builds the circuit structure without computing witness values.
 Sets `MaybeKind = Empty` (witness closures passed to `driver.alloc()` and `driver.mul()` are never called, compiler optimizes them away) and `Wire = Wire<F>` (tracks wire assignments as powers of X and constraints on those wires as powers of Y).
 Together these construct the polynomial *S(X,Y)* encoding.

     **RX Driver**: Generates witness values without tracking circuit structure.
 Sets `MaybeKind = Always<T>` (witness closures are always called to compute field element values), and `Wire = ()` (no wire tracking needed).
-Each operation invokes its witness closure and stores the resulting field elements in arrays, constructing the witness polynomial *r(X)*.
+Each operation invokes its witness closure and stores the resulting field elements in arrays, constructing the witness polynomial *R(X)*.

     The type-level parameterization affords that witness computation is only executed when the driver's `MaybeKind` requires it.

-3. Different synthesis contexts: Beyond SXY and RX drivers, the **Emulator*** driver executes circuit code directly without enforcing constraints, and the **Simulator** driver fully simulates synthesis and validates constraints for testing purposes.
+3. **Different synthesis contexts**: Beyond SXY and RX drivers, the **Emulator*** driver executes circuit code directly without enforcing constraints, and the **Simulator** driver fully simulates synthesis and validates constraints for testing purposes.

-    The *Emulator* driver is particularly flexible because it's parameterized on a *mode* that determines whether it tracks wire assignments:
+    The **Emulator** driver is particularly flexible because it's parameterized on a *mode* that determines whether it tracks wire assignments:

     - `Emulator::wireless()` - No wire tracking, maybe witness available
     - `Emulator::execute()` - Always has witness, no wire extraction